Main Site Navigation

 Contacts: Tracy Ann Raef, College of Veterinary Medicine, 515.294.4602, email@example.com

-During the dedication of the Hixson-Lied Small Animal Hospital, a few special guests participated in the Ceremonial Ribbon Crossing where each of our animal guests and escorts walked over the ribbon, instead of the traditional ribbon cutting ceremony.
+During today's dedication of the Hixson-Lied Small Animal Hospital, a few special guests will participate in the Ceremonial Ribbon Crossing.

-Leading the pack across the ribbon were President Steven and Mrs. Janet Leath's dogs Dixie (lab/retriever mix) and Quill (lab).
-They were escorted by fourth-year veterinary student Jon Tangen.
-President and Mrs. Leath walked them over the ribbon.
+Leading the pack across the ribbon will be President Steven and Mrs. Janet Leath's dogs Dixie (lab/retriever mix) and Quill (lab), who will be escorted by fourth-year veterinary student Jon Tangen.
+They will be walked over the ribbon by President and Mrs. Leath.

 Rosie, a one-year old German Shepherd.
 Rosie lives with two dogs, and a cat.
 Her favorite activities include playing with her tug-toy and playing fetch with anyone who wants to join her.
-Rosie was escorted by first-year veterinary student Tony Lisankis.
+Rosie will be escorted by first-year veterinary student Tony Lisankis.

 Lars, a 10-month old Pembroke Welsh Corgi.
 Lars' favorite pastime is chasing a ball -- any ball — any time.
 A bundle of energy, Lars lives with four cats and a Greyhound.
-He was escorted by second-year veterinary student LeAnne Wichman.
+He will be escorted by second-year veterinary student LeAnne Wichman.

 Senor Lopez, a two-year old Chihuahua.
 Sr. Lopez lives with two Jack Russell Terriers, ruling the roost with a furry paw.
 He aspires to be an English Mastiff in another life, and his favorite movie is "Underdog."
-Sr. Lopez was escorted by Lauren Larsen, a third-year veterinary student.
+Sr. Lopez will be escorted by Lauren Larsen, a third-year veterinary student.

 The dedication ceremony starts at 4:30 p.m., at the Hixson-Lied Small Animal Hospital, Iowa State University.